South Korea raises virus alert level to 'highest' as cases surge | The Japan Times

-SEOUL – South Korea is raising its alert on the new coronavirus to the “highest level,” President Moon Jae-in said Sunday, as the country reported 123 new infections.
+SEOUL – South Korea raised its alert on the coronavirus to the highest level Sunday after reporting three more deaths and 169 new infections.

-South Korea has seen a rapid surge in the number of coronavirus cases in recent days after a cluster of infections emerged from a religious sect in the southern city of Daegu last week.
+The country has seen a rapid surge in the number of coronavirus cases since a cluster of infections emerged from a religious sect in the southern city of Daegu.

 “The COVID-19 incident faces a grave turning point.
-The next few days will be crucial,” Moon said following a government meeting on the virus.
+The next few days will be crucial,” said President Moon Jae-in following a government meeting on the virus.

+He also urged officials to take “unprecedented powerful measures” to contain the outbreak.

-On Sunday, South Korea reported 123 new cases and two deaths, taking the countrywide toll to four.
+On Sunday South Korea reported 169 new cases and three deaths, taking the countrywide toll to five.

 One of the victims was a patient being treated for mental health issues at a hospital in Cheongdo, a southern city linked to the religious sect where around 100 new cases were reported.